How to Manage a Grant

 How to Manage Grants

-Now that you know the general layout of the grant process flow, let’s review some additional tips for grant cycle management.
+Now that you know the general layout of the grant process flow, let’s review some additional grant management tips for grant cycle management.

 Identify Needs and Organizational Roles